daiplusplus/ShellFileDialogs/README.md

  * .NET Standard 2.0
  * .NET Core 3.1 (including C# 8.0 nullable reference type annotations)

-### `Jehoel.ShellFileDialogs.Content`
+### <del>`Jehoel.ShellFileDialogs.Content`</del>

+(This package (`Jehoel.ShellFileDialogs.Content`) is not currently published as I'm having trouble getting NuGet to work as-intended)

-This NuGet package includes `ShellFileDialogs` as C# source files that are added to your project as content files.
-However the behaviour is very different depending on your project configuration:
+<del>This NuGet package includes `ShellFileDialogs` as C# source files that are added to your project as content files.
+However the behaviour is very different depending on your project configuration:</del>

-* If you're using SDK-style projects or `<PackageReference>` with non-SDK-style projects...
+* <del>If you're using SDK-style projects or `<PackageReference>` with non-SDK-style projects...</del>
-    * ...then the `ShellFileDialogs` C# source content files are never added to your project directly, instead they're added during build-time.
+    * <del>...then the `ShellFileDialogs` C# source content files are never added to your project directly, instead they're added during build-time.
 Note that you cannot (easily) modify the files directly yourself.
-This is how NuGet now handles package content files (i.e. as immutable content).
+This is how NuGet now handles package content files (i.e. as immutable content).</del>
-* If you're using old-style `package.config`...
+* <del>If you're using old-style `package.config`...</del>
-    * ...then the C# source files are added to a new subdirectory of your project called `ShellFileDialogs` where you can edit the files as you wish, though re-installing this NuGet package will overwrite your changes.
+    * <del>...then the C# source files are added to a new subdirectory of your project called `ShellFileDialogs` where you can edit the files as you wish, though re-installing this NuGet package will overwrite your changes.</del>

 ## Usage